 The first question is why?
-Why English?
+Why write songs in English?

 If you’re sure that you want to write songs in English, enjoy yourself.
 Let English dance to your music.
 English in song is close to poetry.
 It’s not the English you learnt in class.
 They’re sisters, but not twins.